davidcho11/mqtt_wss_client/README_EN.md

 ### Command Line Test Program

-After building, use the `mqtt_client_test` executable to test various protocols.
+After building, you can use the `mqtt_client_test` executable to test various protocols.

 ```bash
 # WSS (WebSocket Secure) - Default